-The canvas element does not provide much of an API; in fact, that API offers only two attributes and three methods that are summarized in Table 1.1 and Table 1.2
+The canvas element does not provide much of an API; in fact, that API offers only two attributes and three methods that are summarized in Table 1.1 and Table 1.2 canvas atmoutoo Attribute Description

-Attribute Description

-Attribute Description Туре Allowed Values Default width The width of the canvas's drawing surface .
-By default, the browser makes the canvas element the same size as its drawing surface; however, if you override the element size with CSS, then the browser will scale the drawing surface to fit the element. non-negative integer Any valid non-negative integer.
-You may add a plus sign or whitespace at the beginning, but technically, you cannot add a px suffix.
-300
+Type Allowed Values Default width The width of the non-negative Any valid 300 canvas's drawing surface. integer non-negative By default, the browser integer.
+You may makes the canvas add a plus sign or element the same size as whitespace at the its drawing surface; beginning, but however, if you override technically, you the element size with cannot add a px CSS, then the browser suffix. will scale the drawing surface to fit the element.